Thesan

-In Etruscan religion and mythology, Thesan is the Etruscan goddess of the dawn.
-Thesan is the Roman equivalent of Aurora.
-In Etruria, she received offerings together with the sun god Usil as described in the liber linteus.
-She was especially worshipped at Caere's harbour of Pyrgi, where a temple was dedicated to her and a singular series of "daybreak antefixes" was excavated.
+In Etruscan religion and mythology, Thesan is the goddess of the dawn.
+In Etruria, she was worshipped at Caere's harbour of Pyrgi, where a temple was dedicated to her and a singular series of "daybreak antefixes" was excavated.
+She received offerings alongside the sun god Usil, as described in the Liber Linteus.
+In art, Thesan was typically depicted with wings, and sometimes in the nude.

-Thesan was depicted with wings and sometimes nude, such as a clay acroterium from Astrone valley.
-According to scholar De Grummond: "Although Thesan is often compared with the Greek Eos and the Roman Aurora, Greek texts suggest that they understood her cult persona at Pyrgi to be rather a counterpart of Leukothea, the “White Goddess,” who had a special connection with the sea, and who in turn was assimilated to the Roman Mater Matuta, a goddess of the morning and of childbirth."

-Unlike Eos in the Greek religion, Thesan is worshipped in the Etruscan religion.
-Her name appears on the mummy wrappings of the Zagreb mummy (Liber Linteus) and on a bronze tablet from Pyrgi.
+Thesan's equivalent in Roman mythology may have been the goddess Aurora, and her equivalent in Greek mythology may have been Eos.
+However, other evidence points to her likeness being assimilated into the Greek sea goddess Leucothea and the Latin goddess Mater Matuta.

 Etymology

-Thesan was depicted on several bronze Etruscan mirror backs, bearing a great pair of wings on her back like many other Etruscan goddesses, especially appropriate to a sky-goddess.
-One meaning of her name is simply "dawn", and related words are thesi, meaning "illumination", and thesviti, "clear or famous".
-The other meaning of her name connects her with the ability to see the future, for thesan also means "divination", as seen in the related Etruscan word thesanthei, "divining", "illuminating", or "brilliant".
-This relates to her function as a dawn goddess - since divination throws light on the dark future and enables one to see what may happen, like the dawn, which illuminates what was previously dark.
-She was called by some as a childbirth goddess, as she was present at the beginning of the day, which finds its parallel in the beginning of a new baby's life.
-Similar to the Roman goddess Lucina, goddess of light and childbirth, who brought the infant into the light of day.
+One proposed meaning of her name is simply "dawn"; related words are thesi, meaning "illumination", and thesviti, "clear or famous".
+The other meaning of her name potentially connects her with fortune-telling, as thesan also meant "divination", as seen in the related Etruscan word thesanthei, "divining", "illuminating", or "brilliant".

+This etymological connection may relate to her function as a dawn goddess.
+Divination enables one to see the future— and, like the dawn— illuminates what was previously dark.
+She has also been described as a childbirth goddess, as she was present at the beginning of the day, which finds its parallel in the beginning of a new baby's life.
+This would make her functions similar to those of Juno Lucina, who brought the newborn into the light of day.